philc/book-notes/playful parenting - lawrence cohen.md

     and more academic preparation."
 * Empower girls and connect with boys (chap 8)
   * "Parenting has been described as the process of giving our children both roots and wings."
-  * "Both closeness and confidence should be very child's birthright.
-But girls are discouraged from being too powerful, and they are encouraged to e overly nice, to care more about relationships than about achievement."
+  * "Both closeness and confidence should be every child's birthright.
+But girls are discouraged from being too powerful, and they are encouraged to be overly nice, to care more about relationships than about achievement."
   * Fortunately/unfortunately game: in order to help boys to talk more, play simple word and language games.
     A favorite is fortunately/unfortunately: one person starts a story with Fortunately, says a line, then the